luismarques/qemu/docs/opentitan/dtm.md

   This can be useful for example when the QEMU VM is started with `-S` and no application code has been loaded in memory: once the DTM operations are completed, the default behavior is to resume the hart execution, would start execution code from the current PC and cause an immediate exception.
+The `-x` option can nevertheless be executed, as it is the last action that the script performs.

 * `-x` execute the loaded ELF application from its entry point.
-Requires the `--elf` option
+Requires the `--elf` option.
+  Application is executed even with `-X` is defined.

 ### Examples